qiuxx221/barley281_panel_variant_calling/ReadMe.md

 # Variant calling
 Two methods were used for the variant calling: bcftools mpileup and GATK

-## bcftools mpileup variant calling
+## Bcftools mpileup variant calling

 Due to the large barley chromosome size, each chromosome were split in half to speed up the variant calling process, this result in 14 calling windows (https://github.com/qiuxx221/barley281_panel/blob/main/accessory_file/all_7_chr_2x.region).